 Have you ever wagered before and lost so much that a fleeting thought made you realize you could become a bookie?
 You can make this thought true by learning how to become a sports bookie and, after that, start making money.

-In fact, the industry is already crowded.
+The industry is already crowded.
 So, if you want to launch and attract a significant number of bettors, you need this guide.

 How Do You Become a Sports Bookie?